jripke74/fs-recipe-tracker/README.md

 Step 8
 Create a getTotalIngredients function that takes a single argument, representing an array with ingredients, and returns the number of ingredients from the array passed to the function.

+Step 9
+Create a getDifficultyLevel function that takes a number indicating the cooking time as a parameter.

+If the cooking time is less than or equal to 30, the function should return "easy".
+If it is less than or equal to 60, the function should return "medium".
+Otherwise, the function should return "hard".

+Step 10
+It's time to test each of the functions.
+You can use any of the recipes for this, but this tutorial will start with recipe1.

+Create three new variables: recipe1AverageRating, recipe1TotalIngredients, and recipe1DifficultyLevel.
+Assign them the values by calling the corresponding function for each variable and passing in the appropriate recipe1 property.

+Finally, log each variable to the console to see the results.

+Step 11
+You can now fill in each item of the recipes array with values for the averageRating, totalIngredients, and difficultyLevel properties.

+For now, access the averageRating, totalIngredients, and difficultyLevel of recipe1 and set them to the appropriate results of function calls and arguments.

+Step 12
+Repeat the process for the averageRating, totalIngredients, and difficultyLevel properties of recipe2.